contributte/aop/README.md

 ## Versions

+All three versions are currently maintained, use version which is supported by your current php version/dependencies.
+Version 3 Uses new php8 attributes and does not need doctrine annotations at all, if U're on php8 it's highly advised you use v3.
 | State       | Version       | Branch   | Nette | PHP      | README |
 |-------------|---------------|----------|-------|----------|--------|
 | dev         | `^3.0`        | `master` | 3.0+  | `>=8.0`  | [README-v3](.docs/README-v3.md)|